invoiceninja/invoiceninja.github.io/source/docs/self-host-installation.md

 ### Installing on Arch

-<p>brackenhill-mob from our forum has a very thorough step by step installation guide for Arch [here](https://forum.invoiceninja.com/t/howto-install-invoice-ninja-v5-on-arch-linux/6196)</p>
+If Arch Linux is more your flavor, brackenhill-mob from our forum has a very thorough step by step installation guide [here](https://forum.invoiceninja.com/t/howto-install-invoice-ninja-v5-on-arch-linux/6196)

 ### Download pre built zip.
 (Advanced)